wso2-attic/ballerina-integrator/docs/content/src/learn/guides/services/converting-json-to-xml-and-upload-to-ftp/README.md

             └── resources
 ```

-3. Write the integration
+3. Write the integration.
-You can open the project with VSCode.
-The integration implemention going to write in the `main.bal` file.
+You can open the project with VS Code.
+The integration implementation will be written in the `main.bal` file.

 <!-- INCLUDE_CODE: src/uploadtoftp/main.bal -->

-The `ftpConfig` created providing file server credentials.
+The `ftpConfig` created provides the file server credentials.
 Here it reads from the config file.
 You have to create a file called `ballerina.conf` under the root path of the project structure.
 The file should have the following configurations.

 ```
 [ftp]